What were Napoleon’s last words?

 During the night [of May 4] the Emperor had spoken the name of his son before saying ‘A la tête de l’Armée.’
 The day before he had twice asked, ‘Comment s’appelle mon fils?’
 [What is my son’s name?] and Marchand had replied, ‘Napoléon.’
 (7)

-As for Napoleon’s former wife Josephine, only Montholon includes her in Napoleon’s last words.
+As for Napoleon’s first wife Josephine, only Montholon includes her in Napoleon’s last words.
 Montholon wrote his memoirs some 20 years after Napoleon’s death, when he was imprisoned in the fortress of Ham.
 He was there with Louis-Napoléon (the future Napoleon III), who was the son of Napoleon’s brother Louis and Josephine’s daughter Hortense.
 Montholon and Louis-Napoléon had been captured during one of the latter’s attempted coups.
 It is not unreasonable to suspect that Montholon wanted to honour his friend and rally the French to Louis-Napoléon’s cause by showing that Napoleon’s last thought was for Louis-Napoléon’s grandmother.
 Thus, although “Josephine” is often cited as one of Napoleon’s last words, it is actually the least probable of them.

-Here’s a picture to sum this all up.
+Here is a picture to sum this all up.

 You might also enjoy:

 - Louis Étienne Saint-Denis, Napoleon from the Tuileries to St. Helena, translated by Frank Hunter Potter (New York and London, 1922), pp. 272-273.

 - Henri-Gatien Bertrand, Napoleon at St. Helena: The Journals of General Bertrand from January to May of 1821, deciphered and annotated by Paul Fleuriot de Langle, translated by Frances Hume (Garden City, 1952), p.
 232.